How To Create a Travel Rewards Credit Card Strategy for Families How To Create a Travel Rewards Credit Card Strategy for Families

 El Cid La Ceiba Beach Hotel, Riviera Maya, Mexico.
 Credit: Choice Hotels

-Most people have a preference for which hotel chain they like to stay at.
 Marriott has the largest footprint globally, but, unfortunately, often requires a lot of points to redeem a free night.
+So despite its wide-reaching availability, it can take a lot to stay for free.
 World of Hyatt has fewer properties but is a fan favorite, thanks to great redemption rates.
-And Hilton offers generous sign-up bonuses on its co-branded credit cards but sometimes requires a ton of points for a free night as well.
+It continues to grow its footprint including all-inclusive resorts and Mr and Mrs Smith properties.
+Hilton offers generous sign-up bonuses on its co-branded credit cards but sometimes requires a ton of points for a free night as well.

 Additional programs may catch your attention if they have properties at your intended destination.
 Families should no doubt choose a hotel credit card offered by their favorite loyalty program — one that offers perks that are valuable to them.
-Perks can include automatic elite status — like the Hilton Honors American Express Aspire Card and Marriott Bonvoy Brilliant® American Express® Card — annual or monthly hotel and dining credits, and free night certificates.
+Perks can include automatic elite status — like the Hilton Honors American Express Aspire Card and Marriott Bonvoy Brilliant® American Express® Card — annual or monthly credits, and free night certificates.

 Best hotel credit card perks